To publish with Peace Corps Writers imprint

 NOTE: The Peace Corps Writers Imprint is a totally volunteer run effort.
 Marian Haley Beil receives no payment for her work on this project.

 Publication costs for your book

-Authors who choose to have the editing, book design and layout, and/or cover design done elsewhere, should use great caution in selecting these people.
+Authors should use great caution in selecting editors and designers.
 Designers should have professional experience in book design, and we require that your book be copy edited — preferably by several people with some literary experience — and that at least one of those people should not be a personal friend or relative.